elclandestin0/mongodb-notes/README.md

 - Start a new shell instance and connect to the mongo server: `mongo --ssl --sslCAFile mongodb.pem --host localhost`

 ## Indexes
+Indexes allow you to retrieve data much more quicker and efficiently if used correctly, because your queries will only have to look at a subset of documents.
 Index Scan (IXSCAN) typically beats the Collection Scan (COLLSCAN). # of keys in index examined should be as close as possible to # of documents examined.
 Simultaneously, # of documents examined should be as close as possible to # of documents returned.
 ### Creating Indexes
 Indexes are use to traverse a large data set more efficiently.
 As the documents in your collection(s) grow, it is wise to use an index to traverse the data-set quicker.
 However, there is a performance cost of inserting your documents when using an index (once in the collection and one or more times for multiple indices).
 To add an index, follow this command: `db.<collection-name>.createIndex({<attribute-name>: <one-or-negative-one>})`.
 An example would be: `db.contacts.createIndex({"dateOfBirth.age": 1})`.
 This translates to: create an index on the contacts collection for the attribute `age` on the embedded document `dateOfBirth` for an ascending order of indices.